Tom Cairney: Blackburn Rovers

 On 1 August 2013, Cairney joined Blackburn Rovers on loan until January.

 He made his debut in a 1–1 draw against Derby County, as a 77th-minute substitute for Alex Marrow.
 Two days later, Cairney made his full debut for the club in an eventful League Cup clash with Carlisle United, scoring one and providing one assist, before being sent off for the first time in his career after two bookable offences.
 Cairney equalised for Blackburn in a 5–2 victory over Barnsley on 24 August, opening his Championship account for the club.
 Since joining Blackburn Rovers, Cairney established himself in the first team there, having quickly made an impact.
 He then set up two goals on 1 January 2014, in a 2–1 win over Leeds United.

 On 2 January 2014, his move to Blackburn was made permanent after a successful first half of the season on loan.
 Cairney said: "I'm very pleased to sign permanently – that was a goal of mine when I came on loan in August."
-After completing this permanent deal, Cairney scored his second league for Blackburn Rovers, both of them coming against Barnsley on 28 January 2014.
+After completing this permanent deal, Cairney scored his second league goal for Blackburn Rovers, both of them coming against Barnsley on 28 January 2014.
 The local newspaper Lancashire Telegraph named him as the top performer for January.
 However, after being sidelined with ankle injury, which he sustained against Reading, he scored on his return from ankle injury against Brighton & Hove Albion on 1 April 2014, as well as, assisting a goal, in a 3–3 draw.
 Despite suffering from another injury, Cairney returned to the first team, scoring two more goals against Charlton Athletic and Wigan Athletic.
 Cairney rounded off his successful season when fans voted him Player of the Year 2013–14.
 At the end of the 2013–14 season, Cairney scored 6 times in total of 40 appearances.